-So at this level I can tell you, by looking at it you can say, this is richer than this, still it is not very clear.
-What we actually mean is, the "ing" marker okay, which is actually progressive or continuous aspect marker, serious thing, is actually a separate word in a language like Hindi, see this thing.
-This is go, this is "ing", now what is this?

-This is in a way tense marker, right?
-This tells us about present tense, okay.
+Professor: Going, which happens to be just one word.
+So, at this level, I can tell you by looking at it, you can say this is richer than this.
+Still it is not very clear.
+What we actually mean is the ing marker, which is actually progressive or continuous aspect marker, is actually a separate word in a language like Hindi.
+This is go, this is ing.
+Now what is this?
+This is in a way tense marker.
+This tells us about present tense.

 Besides this telling you about tense marking, this talks about something else also, which is the presence of this is correlated with the presence of this pronoun.

-Equivalent to "you" in a language like Hindi, and I am sure that this distinction exists in other languages too, we have several things, heard this thing?
+Equivalent to you in a language like Hindi and I am sure this distinction exists in other languages too; we have several things.
+Heard this thing?
 Am I right?

-Then there is something else that is not that much in use, but still exists, okay.
-Now this pronoun which is still equivalent to "you" is not here, if you have this as the marker, right.
-Suppose I want to say "aap" here, is the sentence good?
+And then there is something else, which is not that much in use, but still exists.
+Now this pronoun which is still equivalent to you is not here if you have this as the marker.
+Suppose I want to say aap here, is the sentence good?
 Yes?
-No. In some form of the Hindi, some people can say, yes it is good, okay, some people could speak this way, yes it is good, but not really warranted.
+No.